krisz4/sw-search-demo/README.md

 ### Styles

-App has a simple design using the colors of the classic star wars logo.
+The app has a simple design using the colors of the classic Star Wars logo.
 Primary color:#ffed1e
 Secondary color:#ffffe0
 Background color:"black"

-### Techologies user
+### Technologies user

+- Expo framework for ease of development
+- Expo-router for navigation
-- axios for API calls
+- Axios for API calls
-- useQuery for fetch optimalization
+- useQuery for fetch optimization
-- lodash for textinput debounce
+- lodash for text input debounce
 - jest, react-testing-library for testing
 - vector-icons to display current sorting
 - lottie for animations